 - Account for changing groundwater conditions related to projected climate change and sea level rise in Basin planning and management;

 - Do no harm to neighboring groundwater basins in regional efforts to achieve groundwater sustainability.

 The MGA has been working and focusing on:

 - Formation of a Groundwater Sustainability Agency (GSA) - Complete

 - Request Basin Boundary Revision to DWR - Complete

 - Hiring a Senior Planner to assist with preparing a Groundwater Sustainability Plan - Complete

-- Develop Groundwater Model of the Mid-County Groundwater Management Area -Underway
+- Develop Groundwater Model of the Mid-County Groundwater Management Area - Complete

 - Develop a GSP Advisory Committee to review technical information and make recommedations to the Board - Final meeting in June 2019

 - Public Outreach and Education - Ongoing